Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's Illustrated."

 - Using a hand or stand mixer, whip until fluffy.

-- Gradually add powdered sugar and whip several minutes, until light, fluffy and of spreading consistency.
+- Gradually add powdered sugar and whip for several minutes until light, fluffy and of spreading consistency.

 Color frosting with a few drops of food coloring or wild berry sauce.